 |

 Meetings and Grant Round Dates: Grant round deadline dates will be April 1 and October 1.
-The Lignite Research Council meeting date will be May 21, 2013 at noon at the Doublewood Inn.
+The Lignite Research Council meeting date (to be announced) at the Ramada Bismarck Hotel.
 Special dates may be established by the Industrial Commission of North Dakota.

 |